one-data-model/one-data-model.github.io/_pages/overview.md

 ## Process

 The process established was:
-Create a common representation language for existing IoT data and interaction models.
+- Create a common representation language for existing IoT data and interaction models.
-Enable contribution of the best existing models across all participating organizations.
+- Enable contribution of the best existing models across all participating organizations.
-Collect a set of representative models for a "pressure test" of the language.
+- Collect a set of representative models for a "pressure test" of the language.
-Convert to the new language and note any gaps.
+- Convert to the new language and note any gaps.
-Organizations contribute models for evaluation.
+- Organizations contribute models for evaluation.
-Process for selecting a single model per function, e.g. lighting, door lock, thermostat Publication of selected models.
+- Process for selecting a single model per function, e.g. lighting, door lock, thermostat.
+- Publication of selected models.

 During this process it was identified that not too much overlap of models by various organizations.
 A rough indication of the strengths of the data models is listed below: